 Lower School Curriculum

-Our goal in the Lower School is to help each girl become a capable, confident, and caring child.
+Our goal in the elementary grades at Lower School is to help each girl become a capable, confident, and caring child.
 We value the joys of childhood and we believe that gentleness and kindness are learned behaviors and best taught through modeling.

 Our school's weekly Chapel service and on-going character education program, fondly called A Bridge to Caring, not only nurtures our students spiritually, but allows students to reach beyond themselves to discover the importance of respect, kindness, courage, thankfulness, honesty, and cooperation.
 These timeless values are woven into our academic curriculum on a daily basis, creating a learning environment that honors the whole child.